 These things are no laughing matter, but the Joker laughs, and the story invites the audience to laugh, as well.
 “Why so serious?”
 Laughter when a hospital blows up.
 “Let’s put a smile on that face.”
 Or, perhaps, as the new interpretation of the Joker now promises: “Bring in the clowns.”
 Maybe the Joker has been misunderstood all along.
 If the Joker was driven to his madness by circumstance, and thus in his madness does evil things, then he really cannot be blamed for his actions.
 Such a Joker does not even need a Batman to oppose him.
 He plays too much on our sympathies for that.

 By Elizabeth Garn, March 19, 2019

 As storytellers, the cast of Critical Role are masters, not because they studied the craft of storytelling or anything like that (though, as actors, they might have), but because they are committed to being honest.
 Each member of the cast controls one character; characters that have vivid backstories, dynamic personalities, individual goals, and differing abilities.
 As they play, they are careful to make decisions that are in line with their character and that match the character’s goals, longings, hurts, fears, and so on.
 In short, they act like real people.

 The continuation of this site and the insightful cultural analysis our writers produce is only possible through your generous support.
 Consider becoming a member for as little as $5 per month.
-You’ll get free stuff each month, full access to CAPC Magazine (including all back issues), entrance to our exclusive members group on Facebook—and you’ll help us keep the lights on.
+You’ll get free stuff each month, full access to our digital Christ and Pop Culture Magazine (including all back issues), entrance to our exclusive members-only group on Facebook—and you’ll help us keep the lights on.
 Join now.